Mission Statement

 University Library Services

 University Library Services provides instruction, information resources, and services needed by students pursuing their education and seeking an understanding of themselves, their world, and their Creator.
 The Daniel A. Cannon Memorial Library faculty and support staff offer direct personal assistance to all our students and faculty, at all locations and online.
-Library acquisitions are carefully selected to support the curriculum and to provide information resources in a variety of formats.
+Library acquisitions are carefully selected to support the curriculum and to provide information resources in a variety of formats online and in person.

 Extensive information resources are available in the Daniel A. Cannon Memorial Library.
 Call (800) 359-5945 for library hours, or visit the library website at https://slulibrary.saintleo.edu.The Hugh Culverhouse Computer Instruction Center classroom 1 is equipped for collaboration and seminars, while the Hugh Culverhouse Computer Instruction Center 2 (CCIC1 and CCIC2), is equipped with computers and resources that can be used for whole class instruction, They are located on the lower level of the library, as is also a Video Teleconferencing Classroom.
 For University Campus and online graduate students, the library is designed to aid academic research through remote access at https://slulibrary.saintleo.edu